shooshtarilab/RegSCOUT/README.md

 ### GENCODE Gene Annotation File
 The path to this file should be specified using the --gencode_dir parameter.
 The <ins>path</ins> to the GENCODE gene annotation file downloaded from the [GENCODE website](https://www.gencodegenes.org).
 Users should download the appropriate .gff3 file in the genome build that all other files are in, that the user is hoping to have RegSCOUT analyze.
 The .gff3 file should be a comprehensive gene annotation file.
 RegSCOUT will filter this gene annotation file for specifically the protein coding gene transcripts present and use those transcripts for subsequent analyses, i.e., defining promoter regions.

+### JASPAR TF PFM File
+The path to this file should be specified using the --jaspar_mtx_dir parameter.
+To create this file, the user must download position frequency matrices (PFMs) from [the JASPAR website](https://jaspar.elixir.no) and place them into a single file.
+In conducting TF analysis, this pipeline uses the JASPAR TF binding profile database.
+This <ins>path</ins> to this file can be provided using this parameter.
+Alternatively, if the user would prefer not to upload such a file, this parameter can be set to none (i.e., --jaspar_mtx none).
+RegSCOUT in this case will obtain PFMs from JASPAR using the [JASPAR2024 library](https://bioconductor.org/packages/release/data/annotation/html/JASPAR2024.html).

 ### <ins>Output Files</ins>

 ### atSNP_10runs_results.RDS